 Federal Fund - As the name indicates, all federal receipts, whether on-going support for federal programs like 3SquaresVT (food stamps), or specific grant awards to the State, from the Federal government.
 This is not a State Fund.

-Global Commitment - The State of Vermont received a Medicaid waiver from the federal Center for Medicaid/Medicare Systems to operate an expanded Medicaid program and the State’s long term care program (Choices for Care).
+Global Commitment Fund - The State of Vermont received a Medicaid waiver from the federal Center for Medicaid/Medicare Systems to operate an expanded Medicaid program and the State’s long term care program (Choices for Care).
 The Global Commitment Fund is a consolidated funding source composed of appropriated receipts from the General Fund, Special Funds, State Health Care Resources Fund, Tobacco Fund, Catamount Fund and Federal Funds.
 Once assembled, the Global Commitment Fund is used to fund Human Service operations and benefit programs provided primarily through the Agency of Human Services departments and programs.
 All appropriations funded with the Global Commitment Fund are duplicated appropriations.

 Fund Summaries (GF, TF and EF) - Fund Summaries, sometimes referred to as Operating Statements, for the three major State funds are presented on this website on a budgetary basis.
 Formal audited accrual basis financial statements are presented in the CAFR.